trufflesuite/ganache/src/packages/ganache/README.md

 Listening on 127.0.0.1:8545
 ```

-To install Ganache into an npm project, run:
+To install Ganache alpha into an npm project, run:

 ```console
 $ npm install ganache
 ```

-You can then add ganache to your package.json scripts:
+You can then add Ganache to your package.json scripts:

 ```json
 "scripts": {